OpenBankProject/API-Manager/README.md

 # API Manager

-This is a Django project to manage the Open Bank Project APIs via API Calls.
+This is a Django project to manage the Open Bank Project via API Calls.

+You can use this project to:

+1. Manage API Consumers (Apps)
+2. View API Metrics (which Consumers called which endpoints)
+3. Grant / Revoke User Entitlelements
+4. Manage certain resources e.g. Branches
+5. etc. etc.

 To use this app, you need to authenticate against a sandbox where you have to register an account beforehand.
 Currently, you can enable or disable consumers.